Big-Life-Lab/PHES-ODM/metadata.md

 -   **type**: Type of sample.

+    -   `primarySludge`: Sludge produced by primary clarifiers
-    -   `rawWastewater`: Raw wastewater.
+    -   `rawCollector`: Raw wastewater (in collector system)
-    -   `sewerSediment`: Sediments obtained in sewer.
-    -   `wwPostGrit`: Raw wastewater after a treatment plant's headworks.
+    -   `rawPostGrit`: Raw wastewater after the treatment plant's headworks (post-grit)
-    -   `primarySludge`: Sludge produced by primary clarifiers.
-    -   `primaryEffluent`: Effluent obtained after primary clarifiers.
-    -   `secondarySludge`: Sludge produced by secondary clarifiers.
-    -   `secondaryEffluent`: Effluent obtained after secondary clarifiers.
-    -   `water`: Non-wastewater, coming from any kind of water body.
-    -   `faeces`: Fecal matter.
     -   `other`: Other type of site.
 Add description to `typeOther`.

 -   **typeOther**: Description for other type of sample not listed in `type`.

 -   **collection**: Method used to collect the data.

+    -   `grab sample`: Sample was a simple grab sample
+    -   `contFlowProp`: Continuous flow proportional
+    -   `contConstant`: Continuous constant
+    -   `contOther`: Continuous other
+    -   `discTimeProp`: Discrete time proportional
+    -   `discTimeProp24hq1h`: Discrete time proportional 24-hour composite, every 1 hr
+    -   `discTimeProp24hq4h`: Discrete time proportional 24-hour composite, every 4 hr
-    - `compTimeProp24h`: A time proportional 24-hour composite sample generally collected by an autosampler.
+    -   `discTimeProp24hq6h`: Discrete time proportional 24-hour composite, every 6 hr
-    - `compFlowProp24h`: A flow proportional 24-hour composite sample generally collected by an autosampler.
+    -   `discFlowProp`: Discrete flow proportional
-    - `grabSample`: A single large representative grab sample.
-    - `grabComp8h`: An 8-hour composite with 8 grab samples each taken once per hour, generally manually performed.
-    - `grabComp3h`: A 3-hour composite with 3 grab samples each taken once per hour, generally manually performed.
-    - `grabCompSample3`: A grab-composite sample composed of 3 separate grab samples.
+    -   `discVolumeProp`: Discrete volume proportional
+    -   `discOther`: Discrete other
     -   `other`: Other type of collection method.
 Add description to `collectionOther`.

 -   **collectionOther**: Description for other type of method not listed in `collection`.